 - How to set up a nameserver for your domain name

-In addition to the comprehensive step-by-step tutorials in the WordPress installation module, we also suggest watching the videos listed in our WordPress Installation Video Tutorials section.
+In addition to our detailed step-by-step tutorials, we also suggest watching the videos listed in our WordPress Installation Video Tutorials section.

 Let’s take a look then, at some of the main domain types you will probably want to use and learn more about.